nilayg26/Fundamentals-of-Social-Media-via-C/README.md

     friends of Ananya Shukla are 1
     friends of Ananya Shukla:
     Nilay Gupta
-    friends of Tiya Agarwal are 2
+    friends of Akshat Gupta are 2
-    friends of Tiya Agarwal:
+    friends of Akshat Gupta:
     Vishnu Jami
     Gaurish Todi